-In this post we'll revisit the COBRA timeline that keeps your business on track and in compliance with important notification regulations.
+In this post we'll revisit the COBRA timeline that keeps your business on track and in compliance with COBRA guidelines, in addition to important notification regulations.

-All that being said, there could be a total of 149 days or 179 days, depending on the QE type, from when the QE happens to when the QB needs to pay the COBRA premiums.
+With all that being said, there could be a total of 149 days or 179 days, depending on the QE type, from when the QE (Qualifying Event) happens to when the QB (Qualified Beneficiary) needs to pay the COBRA premiums.

 Connect with Us!